Fed up with old-fashioned banking restrictions disrupting your international lifestyle?

 Starling offers several handy paid add-ons, which we’ll take a look at now.

 Add-on #1: The Business Toolkit. £7 per month incl.
-VAT
+VAT (FREE for the first month)

 - Best for freelancers and sole traders